 7. Offer outplacement services

-Outplacement services can have a number of benefits.
+Outplacement services can have a number of benefits to making strategic redundancies.

 - Specialist support can help employees with their career transition.
 Research has shown that outplacement can assist people to find a new job in half the time it takes someone without support.